 - Your symptoms last longer than a week

 Getting care for the flu within the first 24 hours is key to helping reduce your symptoms and your recovery time.
 When you notice flu symptoms, visit Virtuwell, our 24/7 online clinic, to get the care you need.
 Our virtual doctors for the flu will help you to feel better as soon as possible.

 Certain conditions can put some people at a higher risk of a severe flu.
-It’s important to see a doctor if you have the flu or flu-like symptoms and any of these symptoms or conditions:
+It’s important to see a doctor if you have the flu or flu-like symptoms, plus any of these symptoms or conditions: